course-dprep/what-influences-AirBnB-prices/README.md

 Data dictionary of the raw datasets can be found [here](https://docs.google.com/spreadsheets/d/1iWCNJcSutYqpULSQHlNyGInUvHg2BoUGoNRIGa6Szc4/edit#gid=1322284596).

 ### 3.2.Research Method
-We use regression analysis to examine the effects of the propery characteristics and time until booking starts on the listing price.
+In order to estimate the effect of several metric and non-metric variables (property characteristics, time until booking starts and season) on another metric variable (listing price of the Hawaiian Airbnb listing), we opt for a regression analysis.
 We are interested in which property characteristics drive the price up or down and which have the largest effects.
-The dependent variable is the listing price of the Hawaiian Airbnb listing.
-The independent variables are given in the table above.
-The general regression equation can be summarized as follows:
+All independent variables are outlined in the table above.
+The regression equation can be summarized as follows:

 _Y = β0 + β1*entire_home_apt_room_type + β2*private_room_room_type + β3*shared_room_room_type + β4*hawaii_neignborhood + β5*kauai_neignborhoodbathroom_type + β6*maui_neignborhood + β7*accommodates + β8*bathrooms + β9*bathroom_type + β10*bedrooms + β11*beds + β12*review_score_rating + β13*instant_bookable + β14*time_diff + β15*winter + ε_